 - sucking their thumb again, wetting the bed or suddenly becoming afraid of the dark

 - frightening easily or crying for no apparent reason

 - difficulty falling asleep

-It can be difficult to tell the difference between behavioural problems, like tantrums and hyperactivity, and trauma.
-If you’re worried, it’s best to check with a professional such as your doctor or a maternal child health nurse.
+It can be difficult to tell the difference between trauma and behaviours such as tantrums and hyperactivity.
+It’s best to check with a professional such as your doctor or a maternal child health nurse.

 The effects of emotional trauma

 The effects of emotional trauma can range from mild to severe.
 You child’s emotional trauma might upset them for a few days and pass relatively quickly.
 More severe emotional trauma can have deeper, more lasting effects on a child’s: